b3rendsh/msx-ram-serial/fossil/readme.txt

 There's an example FOSSIL.BAT in the BIN folder:
 It starts the fossil driver and then the Erix terminal if there is a C:\ERIX folder with these programs.

+Version 2.1 includes a dummy driver and preset configurations.
+The interrupt driven receive buffer routines have been revised.
+Type "FDRIVER H" for help.

 FCHANNEL.COM